 6. Career path and progression

-With experience you could become a senior probation officer or area manager, managing a team of staff.
+With experience you could become a senior probation officer.

 With further training you could specialise in working with particular groups, like high-risk or sexual offenders.